THRASTRO/sofa.js/docs/era.c2t00a.md

 ```

 Form the celestial to terrestrial matrix given the date, the UT1 and
-the polar motion, using the IAU 2000A nutation model.
+the polar motion, using the IAU 2000A precession-nutation model.

 ## Given:
 ```
    tta,ttb  double         TT as a 2-part Julian Date (Note 1) uta,utb  double         UT1 as a 2-part Julian Date (Note 1)
-   xp,yp    double         coordinates of the pole (radians, Note 2)
+   xp,yp    double         CIP coordinates (radians, Note 2)
 ```

 ## Returned: